MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreement-clauses.md

 ### *Clinic-Facility-Physician*

 After the first part, you can see 'Clinic', 'Facility', 'Physician'.
 These are price groups depending on them.
 The query also search the groups.
-There is normal examinations in pediatry and dental clinic.
+There is normal examination in pediatry and dental clinic.
 The name of the medical service is same but the prices of them are different.
 For that reason, clinic type is essential to determine a right price.
-As for the 'Facility', prices can be differiantiated because of the facility price groups.
+As for the 'Facility', prices can be differantiated because of the facility price groups.
 To specify the right facility group, you have to define the group in the 'Periods' in 'Agreements'.
 Thus, the facility group that is specified in the line rule have to be matched with the facility group specified in 'Periods' in 'Agreements'.
 Physician price group is usually used for if there is a medical doctor that has a special or remarkable functionality (For example, the doctor might be a professor).
-Various doctors might have a reputation on a medical field.
+A doctor might have a reputation on a medical field.
 That's why, the price of a service provided by such a doctor could be different from other services' prices.

 ### *Evaluation of the Prices-Rules*